-Smoothing, no gender, and mosaicism results in IRGV This image shows five aneuploidy analyses run in various Ion Reporter $^{\text{\tiny M}}$ Software aneuploidy analysis workflows that show how smoothing, no gender, and mosaicism appear in Ion Reporter $^{\text{\tiny M}}$ Genomic Viewer (IRGV) visualizations.
-Visualization of aneuploidy detection is enhanced by tile-by-tile data points that are displayed as easier-to-see circles in the whole-genome views.
+This image shows five analyses run with various Ion Reporter[TM] Software aneuploidy analysis workflows that show how smoothing, no gender, and mosaicism appear in IRGV visualizations.
+Visualization of aneuploidy detection is enhanced by tile-by-tile data points that appear as easier-to-see circles in the whole-genome views.
 All results from IRGV aneuploidy analysis workflows use this enhanced view.

 Note: Analyses 2 through 5 have smoothing of the discrete tile data turned on by default.
-Smoothing of the discrete data has no impact on the calls that are made by the aneuploidy pipeline in the software.
+Smoothing of the discrete data have no affect on the calls that are made by the aneuploidy pipeline in the software.
 Smoothing can be turned on or off in any analysis workflow.